 What are the Possible Outcomes for Your Case?

 In the end, all that matters is achieving the best possible outcome for your case.
 Because each client’s case is different and presents its own balance of strengths and weaknesses, there are four basic methods of resolving each case that can be explored.

 CHARGES NOT FILED: When possible, PDG becomes involved at the very outset of a law enforcement investigation.
 Providing certain information at this stage has and can lead to a decision being made to not file charges.

 CASE DISMISSAL: If charges have been filed, the goal in any sex crimes case is to have the case dismissed.
 Therefore, a thorough pre-trial investigation is conducted which can involve private investigation, depositions and pre-trial taint hearings.
-In 2018, two of PDG’s cases were dismissed as a result of this undertaking (see State v.
-T.R., 2018; and Court Martial, 2018 in our case results.)
+Several of PDG’s cases have been dismissed as a result of this undertaking (see State v.
+L.K., 2020; State v.
+M.S., 2019; and Court Martial, 2018 in our case results.)